Adil-Bee200/financial-sentiment-agent/README.md

 - **Analysis day (ET):** Daily sentiment is grouped by when articles were *analyzed* (`processed_at`), not when they were published — so the gauge matches each pipeline run’s calendar day.
 - **7-day rolling sentiment:** Article-weighted rolling average over the last 7 analysis days — same formula as alert rules.
 Exposed on `GET /api/sentiment/daily` and shown in the dashboard next to day-over-day momentum.
-- **Pipeline metrics:** Each run records fetch/filter/analyze counts, LLM tokens, estimated cost, and duration in `processing_runs`.
+- **Pipeline metrics:** Each run records fetch/filter/analyze counts, LLM failures, tokens, estimated cost, and duration in `processing_runs`.
 Aggregates are served by `GET /api/pipeline/status` and `GET /api/stats`.
+- **LLM failure handling:** OpenAI errors are classified (auth, rate limit, timeout, server, parse).
+Transient errors retry with backoff; auth failures abort the run.
+Failed articles are not stored — run status is `completed`, `partial`, or `error`.
+Exposed as `articles_llm_failed` on `/api/pipeline/status`.
 - **LLM budget:** Per-run and per-day caps with priority scoring limit OpenAI cost.
 - **Cold starts:** The Netlify UI loads immediately and retries while the Render free-tier API wakes up.